nilayjain12/clover-checkout-app/README.md

 -   **`401 Unauthorized` Error:** This almost always means the access token does not have the correct permissions.
 Ensure you have set all the **Required Permissions** correctly in the Clover dashboard and, most importantly, **you must Logout and Login again** after saving any permission changes to generate a new token.
 -   **`token.json` Issues:** The application creates `token.json` to store your OAuth token.
 If you encounter strange authentication issues, you can stop the app (`make down`), delete `token.json` from the project root, and start it again.
+-   **`Tender not found` Error:** The app now dynamically fetches the correct tender ID for "Credit Card" for each merchant.
+If you see this error, ensure the merchant account has an enabled "Credit Card" tender in Clover.
+-   **Payment Status is `UNKNOWN`:** In the Clover sandbox, payment status may remain `UNKNOWN` for test transactions.
+This is expected and does not indicate a failure.